R. A. Crawford Building Renovations

 Renovation work continues at the museum.
 The historical society is currently working on a renovation plan as a part of its Altoona 2030 project.
 This is looking at the possibility of a rear addition to the museum, returning the original entrance to the front of the building, repairing structural issues, and potentially adding retail to the building.

-If you are interested in learning more about our renovations work, if you would like to get involved, or donate to the ongoing renovations, please contact us!
+If you are interested in learning more about our renovation work, if you would like to get involved, or donate to the ongoing renovations, please contact us!